PichardoWilfred/ht-playground/README.md

 - [ ] Compile sass styles into a single file.
 - [ ] Compile a css file per view.
 - [ ] Add a "components" section into the `home.html` menu.
+- [ ] Add a component directive for every single svg we add.

 <p align="right"><a href="#top">Go back to top</a></p>